Garin and Dry Creek Regional Parks

 - 4.3 mi: Back on Old Homestead Road.
 Turn left and then turn right onto the narrow Newt Pond Trail.
 This narrow trail switches back and forth up to the High Ridge Loop Trail (fire road).

 - 4.8 mi: Turn left onto High Ridge Loop Trail.
-You will follow this trail along the high ridge in the park.
+You will follow this trail along the high ridge.

 - 6.4 mi: Turn left to take a brief side trip around Gossip Rock.
 This is a small lollypop loop.
 When you return, turn left to continue down High Ridge Loop Trail.